 Undershirts are different.
-But they’re not “different” in a negative way – not at all – but they’re definitely their own kind of animal.
-And they’ve come a long way over the centuries.
+They’re not “different” in a negative way – not at all – but they’re definitely their own kind of animal, and they’ve come a long way over the centuries.

 Undershirts were once common to the upper classes, who could afford things like a nice shirt and other outer clothing; working-class men were lucky to have more than one shirt, period.

-Today, the primary reasons for wearing undershirts are, 1) to help keep you warm in colder months, 2) to protect your outer shirt from sweat and deodorant stains, and 3) to – in the case of performance undershirts – to keep moisture away from the body.
+Today, the primary reasons for wearing undershirts are 1) to help keep you warm in colder months, 2) to protect your outer shirt from sweat and deodorant stains, and 3) to – in the case of performance undershirts – keep moisture away from the body.

 - They’re lightweight and comfortable

 - Many undershirts look great and are considered casual wear

 - They’re worn with a lot of things, including jeans or under a suit coat, and look perfectly acceptable.
 But also keep in mind some of the reasons for not wearing an undershirt alone: